Silver Coins: Invest in Silver Bullion Coins, Add to IRA, Buy Online

 Australian Lunar Silver Coins

 Part of the Lunar series, the Australian Lunar Silver Coins are issued by the Perth Mint and come in various sizes.
 These coins, made of 99.99% pure silver, feature yearly changing designs based on the Chinese Zodiac, beginning from 1996.
 Their legal tender status in Australia and the denominations varying based on size add to their appeal.
-They are particularly popular for their cultural significance and collectibility.
+They are particularly popular for their cultural significance.

 South African Krugerrand Silver Coins